 Here is a sample budget for a single person in NYC with Social Security income of $2,386/month paying a Medigap premium of $261/mo.

-WITH NO SPEND-DOWN, DO NOT NEED POOLED TRUST!
+WITH NO SPEND-DOWN, May NOT NEED POOLED TRUST!

 HOW TO OBTAIN THE HOUSING DISREGARD: